ncatlab/nlab-content/pages/0/9/9/1/1990/content.md

 In the context of [[synthetic differential geometry]] a [[differential form]] $\omega$ of degree $k$ on a [[manifold]] $X$ is literally a function on the space of _infinitesimal cubes_ or _infinitesimal simplices_ in $X$.

-We give the definition as availalable in the literature and then interpret this in a more unified way in terms of the [[schreiber:Chevalley-Eilenberg algebra|Chevalley-Eilenberg algebra]] of the [[infinitesimal singular simplicial complex]].
+We give the definition as available in the literature and then interpret this in a more unified way in terms of the [[schreiber:Chevalley-Eilenberg algebra|Chevalley-Eilenberg algebra]] of the [[infinitesimal singular simplicial complex]].

 # Definition #